-Claim: The Gardasil HPV vaccine has been connected to thousands of complaints and the deaths of 32 women.
+The Gardasil HPV vaccine has been proved to have caused the deaths of 32 women.
+See Example(s)

 32 Girls Have Died

 11,916 adverse events already reported to the CDC … and counting.

 Pain and swelling.
 Life-threatening muscle weakness.
 Blood clots in the heart and lungs.

 And the deaths of 32 innocent girls and young women.